Skip to Main Content

 EBSCO

-Databases platformed by the vendor EBSCO, such as the Advanced Search on the Libraries website or any database that says "EBSCO" in brackets on the Libraries' database list, have built-in screen reader software for some scholarly articles.
+Databases platformed by the vendor EBSCO, such as the Advanced Search on the Libraries website or any database that says "EBSCO" in brackets on the Libraries' database list, have built-in screen reader software for most scholarly articles.
 EBSCO eBooks do not have built-in screen reader software, but there are resources from EBSCO detailing how to navigate outside screen reader software, like JAWS, NVDA, and VoiceOver, on EBSCO databases.

 Arrow pointing to EBSCO in brackets on a Smith College Libraries' database entry that reads Gender Studies Database [EBSCO] 1972+ with some earlier coverage.